Building a human-like observer using deep learning in an extended Wigner's friend experiment: Characterization metrics

 \subsection{Probability density maps (PDM)}

-The MP and ASE defined above are computed based on the output probability \( p^o(b|axy) \).
-While these definitions are natural extensions of Bell's inequality, they have the drawback of not challenging the \textit{"large ensemble"} assumption inherent in a Bell test.

-In this section, we introduce a new quantity called \textit{"probability density maps"} (PDM), which challenges the \textit{"large ensemble"} assumption by measuring an \((x,y)\) tuple only once, with \(N=1\).
-PDM should be considered a complementary measure alongside MP and ASE for comparison.
-Since each \((x,y)\) is measured only once, we can no longer define \(p^o(b|axy)\) in this context.
-Instead, we discretize the unit sphere on which \((x,y)\) resides and define the counts of events as a probability density within each grid.
+In this section, we introduce a new quantity called \textit{"probability density maps"}, which does not rely on a large ensemble of repetitive experiments typically required for measuring \textit{Morphing Polygons} and \textit{averaged Shannon entropy} by measuring each \((x,y)\) tuple only once, with \(N=1\). \textit{"Probability density maps"} should be regarded as a complementary measure to \textit{Morphing Polygons} and \textit{averaged Shannon entropy} for comparison purposes.
+Since each \((x,y)\) is measured only once, it is no longer possible to define \(p^o(b|axy)\) in this context.
+Instead, we discretize the unit sphere on which \((x,y)\) resides and define the counts of events within each grid as a probability density.

 To better visualize the results, we first apply a coordinate transformation: